 Get that ice cream, jump in the dancing water fountains, take your picture at the iconic “Cozumel” sign.

 And then just hang out for a while.
-You’ll very likely catch a musical performance, and there are often local artists and craftsmen at work, demonstrating their crafts, and happy to show off their traditions.
+You’ll very likely catch a musical performance, and there are often local artists and craftsmen at work, demonstrating their art, and happy to show off their traditions.

 People-watch all the different characters of daily life in town, or those arriving off of the ferry from the mainland each hour.
 Watch the various boats come in and out of port.